Spirik/GEM/README.md

 Compatibility
 -----------
-Some boards (e.g. ESP32, ESP8266, RP2040, nRF52840, etc. based boards) are not supported in AltSerialGraphicLCD version of GEM: this library should be commented out in [config.h](https://github.com/Spirik/GEM/blob/master/src/config.h) before compiling.
+Some boards (e.g. ESP32, ESP8266, RP2040, nRF52840, etc. based boards) are not supported in AltSerialGraphicLCD version of GEM: this library should not be enabled in [Configuration](#configuration) before compiling for these boards.

 When support for [Floating-point variables](#floating-point-variables) is enabled, GEM relies on `dtostrf()` function to handle conversion to a string, which may not be available for all of the architectures supported by Arduino by default.
 You may have to manually include support for it, e.g., via explicit inclusion of suitable version of `dtostrf.h` header file in `GEM.cpp`, `GEM_u8g2.cpp` or `GEM_adafruit_gfx.cpp` source files.
 It is available for AVR-based boards by default and currently it is explicitly included for SAMD boards (e.g. with M0 chips), RP2040 and nRF52840 based boards.
 ESP32 based boards should be fine as well.